 Abstract

-This article shows how constructional and usage-based approaches to linguistics can be used to identify strategic input for L2 learners, i.e. input that reflects high patterns in the target language.
+This article shows how constructional and usage-based approaches to linguistics can be used to identify strategic input for L2 learners, i.e. input that reflects high frequency patterns in the target language.
 We suggest a methodology combining constructional and grammatical profiles, and argue that this methodology enables us to identify the most relevant morphological and syntactic constructions, and in addition makes it possible to pinpoint the grammatical forms that are most characteristic of each construction.
 Our argument is based on a case study of Russian verbs of motion, so in addition to implications for L2 instruction in general, our study also has consequences for how we teach Russian motion verbs.

 1. Strategic input for L2 learners and linguistic profiling

 Since L2 learners are sensitive to the frequency of the constructions they encounter (see e.g. Ellis and Wulff 2015 and Ellis et al. 2016: 47), it follows that L2 instructors should pay particular attention to the input they provide learners with.
-Without doubt, it is strategic to expose L2 learners to frequently used language patterns, so that they can acquire the most important patterns in the language they are studying.
+Without a doubt, it is strategic to expose L2 learners to frequently used language patterns, so that they can acquire the most important patterns in the language they are studying.
 But how can we identify what is the most strategic input?
 Traditionally, this task has been left to the intuition of L2 instructors and writers of textbooks, and as a result textbooks are often populated with invented sentences that probably “have not occurred in any natural speech situation before (and […] probably never will)” (Römer 2004: 153).
 The purpose of the present study is to propose a more scientific basis for the identification of strategic input for L2 learners.
 What counts as “strategic” is a matter of discussion, but it stands to reason that it is important to strike a balance between conceptually basic, easily learnable and high frequent structures in the input to L2 learners.
 While we acknowledge the relevance of conceptual basicness and learnability, in the present study we focus on the role of frequency.
-More specifically, on the basis of a case study of Russian motion verbs we suggest a methodology combining two core concepts of constructional and usage-based approaches, both of which involve frequency: constructional profiles and grammatical profiles.
+More specifically, on the basis of a case study of Russian motion verbs, we suggest a methodology combining two core concepts of constructional and usage-based approaches, both of which involve frequency: constructional profiles and grammatical profiles.
 In the remainder of section 1, we will present linguistic profiling, before we give a short overview of Russian verbs of motion in section 2 and their basic constructions in section 3.
 After a brief discussion of morphological constructions in section 4, we turn to syntactic constructions in sections 5 and 6.
 In sections 7 and 8 we combine constructional and grammatical profiles, before the contribution of the article is summarized in section 9.

 By “linguistic profile” we mean the statistical distribution of features related to a linguistic unit.
 Linguistic profiling, discussed at length by Kuznetsova (2015), represents a suite of methods for using corpus data to explore form-meaning relationships in language by means of relative frequencies.
 Linguistic profiles were pioneered by Divjak and Gries (2006), whose “behavioral profiles” summarized the statistical distribution of a large number of properties of linguistic units.
 In the present study, we will be concerned with two kinds of linguistic profiles: constructional profiles and grammatical profiles.